Spine and Back Pain

 Cause: Post-traumatic spinal pain can be caused by several events, including a failed fusion procedure or other failed back surgery, whiplash resulting from an accident and more.
 If the injury is ignored or improperly treated, then post-traumatic pain could result.

-Diagnosis: Your Phoenix-area provider at The Center for Orthopaedic Innovation at St. Luke’s Medical Center will do an exam, review your medical history, listen to past traumas that may not have been treated and use diagnostic tests in order to diagnose your spinal pain.
+Diagnosis: Your Phoenix-area provider at St. Luke’s Medical Center will do an exam, review your medical history, listen to past traumas that may not have been treated and use diagnostic tests in order to diagnose your spinal pain.

 Treatment: Treatment for post-traumatic spinal pain varies from patient to patient depending on the initial traumatic injury.
 To learn more about specific sources of pain or injury in the spine, please review the conditions on this page.